DarkAzureII/5C---Dining-Services/CONTRIBUTING.md

 - Variable Naming: Use camelCase for variables and functions, and PascalCase for classes.
 - Line Length: Keep lines under 80 characters.
 - Comments: Write clear and concise comments.
 Use JSDoc for function documentation.
-For detailed coding style rules, refer to our ESLint configuration: ESLint Configuration (adjust the link if necessary).
-For general ESLint documentation, see ESLint Documentation.

 6. **Write Tests**
 - Unit Tests: Write unit tests for all new features and bug fixes.
 Ensure coverage is maintained.